Nangal Choudhary: Synergy with DMIC

-The DMIC is a US$100 billion India-Japan state-sponsored industrial development project of the Government of India on the Western Dedicated Freight Corridor (WDFC), aimed at developing 7 Investment Regions of 250 sq km and 13 industrial areas across six states (Delhi, Western Uttar Pradesh, Southern Haryana, Eastern Rajasthan, Eastern Gujarat, Western Maharashtra and Madhya Pradesh) in India by boosting major expansion of Infrastructure and Industry, including industrial clusters and rail, road, port and air connectivity in the states along the route of the Corridor.
+The DMIC is a US$100 billion India-Japan state-sponsored industrial development project of the Government of India on the Western Dedicated Freight Corridor (WDFC), aimed at developing 7 Investment Regions of 250 km^{2} and 13 industrial areas across six states (Delhi, Western Uttar Pradesh, Southern Haryana, Eastern Rajasthan, Eastern Gujarat, Western Maharashtra and Madhya Pradesh) in India by boosting major expansion of Infrastructure and Industry, including industrial clusters and rail, road, port and air connectivity in the states along the route of the Corridor.
 This would open a floodgate of opportunities along several parts of Golden Quadrilateral such as Delhi-Mumbai NH-48, NH-2, NH-1 and NH -10 for developing industrial, urban and supporting infrastructure through public-private initiatives.
 More than 60% area of Haryana is under DMIC project, which is extended up to 150 km on both sides of the alignment of DMIC.

-SPV was incorporated in 2016, GoI granted approval for IMLH on 16th May 2018, 886 acre land identified and 689 Acre transferred to SPV of which litigation free 408 acre land is developed as Phase-1A.
-In May 2024, state government has completed construction of road, power and water supply, while contractor has completed 95% construction for DFCCIL rail connectivity to the project site, GoI's Public Private Partnership Appraisal Committee (PPPAC) approval application for this Public Private Partnership (PPP) was submitted on 17th April 2025.
+SPV was incorporated in 2016, GoI granted approval for IMLH on 16 May 2018, 886 acre land identified and 689 Acre transferred to SPV of which litigation free 408 acre land is developed as Phase-1A.
+In May 2024, state government has completed construction of road, power and water supply, while contractor has completed 95% construction for DFCCIL rail connectivity to the project site, GoI's Public Private Partnership Appraisal Committee (PPPAC) approval application for this Public Private Partnership (PPP) was submitted on 17 April 2025.

 Manesar-Bawal-Nangal Chaudhary is one of the investment regions selected for development in the first phase of ambitious DMIC.